wickednull/raspyjack-payloads/readme.md

 Maintainer: @null_lyfe

-This is the central vault for all custom payloads built for the RaspyJack platform.
+This is the central vault for all my custom payloads built for the RaspyJack platform.
 We got a little bit of everything in here: network tools, wireless disruption, HID stuff (still fighting with the USB stack, lol), and custom phishing pages for testing.

 > ⚠️ Standard Warning (Read it, don't be a scrub): This gear is for education, defense research, and testing only.
 Test on networks/hardware you own and have permission to touch.
 Don't be a jerk.
 If you mess up, you're on your own.